-Prophylaxis should begin 1 week before arrival in the endemic area and continue once a week.
-Upon returning to a non-malarial area, the dose should be maintained for another 4 weeks.
+Prophylaxis should begin one week before arrival in the endemic area and continue once a week.
+Upon returning to a non-malarial place, the dose should be maintained for four weeks.

-Regimens planned to include suppressive healing should extend through characteristic periods of early recrudescence and late relapses for at least 10 weeks in each case.
+Regimens planned to include suppressive healing should extend through distinct periods of early recrudescence and late relapses for at least ten weeks in each case.

-Treatment of acute attacks : use pyrimethamine in areas where only susceptible plasmodia exist.
-The drug is not recommended only in the treatment of acute attacks of malaria in non-immune people.
+Treatment of acute attacks: use pyrimethamine in areas where only susceptible plasmodia exist.
+The drug is not recommended only to treat acute attacks of malaria in non-immune people.

-The fast-acting schizontocides (chloroquine, amodiaquine, quinacrine or quinine) are indicated for the treatment of acute attacks.
-However, the conjoint pyrimethamine dose of 25 mg daily for 2 days will initiate transmission control and suppressive cure.
+The fast-acting schizontocides (chloroquine, amodiaquine, quinacrine, or quinine) are indicated to treat acute attacks.
+However, the conjoint pyrimethamine dose of 25 mg daily for two days will initiate transmission control and suppressive cure.

-In case of circumstances where pyrimethamine should be used alone in semi-immune people, the adult dose for an acute attack is 50 mg daily for 2 days; children 4 to 10 years old can receive 25 mg daily for 2 days.
+If pyrimethamine should be used alone in semi-immune people, the adult dose for an acute attack is 50 mg daily for two days; children 4 to 10 years old can receive 25 mg daily for 2 days.

 In either case, clinical healing should be followed by the once-a-week regimen described above.
 Pyrimethamine should be co-administered with sulphalene or sulfadoxine as a single dose.

-Adults and children over 14 years of age, 50 to 75 mg of pyrimethamine with 1 to 1.5 g of sulfalene or sulfadoxine; children 9 to 14 years old, 50 mg of pyrimethamine with 1 g of sulphalene or sulfadoxine.
+For adults and children over 14 years of age, 50 to 75 mg of pyrimethamine with 1 to 1.5 g of sulfalene or sulfadoxine; for children 9 to 14 years old, 50 mg of pyrimethamine with 1 g of sulphalene or sulfadoxine.

-Children 4-8 years old, 25 mg of pyrimethamine with 500 mg of sulphalene or sulfadoxine; children under 4 years, 12.5 mg of pyrimethamine with 250 mg of sulphalene or sulfadoxine.
+For children 4-8 years old, 25 mg of pyrimethamine with 500 mg of sulphalene or sulfadoxine; children under four years, 12.5 mg of pyrimethamine with 250 mg of sulphalene or sulfadoxine.

 A single dose is sufficient to eliminate asexual parasites from the blood of most patients.

-Adults and children over 6 years of age, a starting dose of 50 mg of pyrimethamine followed by 25 mg of pyrimethamine administered daily with 150 mg / kg (maximum 4 g) of sulfadiazine daily in 4 divided doses.
+For adults and children over six years of age, a starting dose of 50 mg of pyrimethamine followed by 25 mg of pyrimethamine is administered daily with 150 mg/kg (maximum 4 g) of sulfadiazine daily in four divided doses.

 Infants 3 to 9 months: 6.25 mg of pyrimethamine administered daily with 100 mg / kg (maximum 1 g) of sulfadiazine daily in 4 divided doses.

-Infants younger than 3 months, 6.25 mg of pyrimethamine every other day given with 100 mg / kg (750 mg maximum) of sulfadiazine given in 4 divided doses every other day.
+For infants younger than three months, 6.25 mg of pyrimethamine every other day is given with 100 mg/kg (750 mg maximum) of sulfadiazine in 4 divided doses every other day.

-Treatment : treatment should be continued for 3 to 6 weeks.
-Your dose may need to be halved after you have been taking pyrimethamine for 1 to 3 weeks (after 2 to 4 days for a child).
+Treatment: treatment should be continued for 3 to 6 weeks.
+Your dose may need to be halved after taking pyrimethamine for 1 to 3 weeks (after 2 to 4 days for a child).

-If additional therapy is indicated, a period of 2 weeks should elapse between treatments.
+If additional therapy is indicated, two weeks should elapse between treatments.
 Take with food if pyrimethamine upsets your stomach or affects your appetite.

-Pyrimethamine is usually given with a sulfonamide and folinic acid.
+Pyrimethamine is usually given with sulfonamide and folinic acid.

-It is used for the treatment of toxoplasmosis, actinomycosis, and isosporiasis, and for the treatment and prevention of Pneumocystis jirovecii pneumonia.
+It is used to treat toxoplasmosis, actinomycosis, and isosporiasis and treat and prevent Pneumocystis jirovecii pneumonia.

 Pyrimethamine is also used in combination with sulfadiazine to treat active toxoplasmosis.
-The two drugs bind to the same enzyme targets as the drugs trimethoprim and sulfamethoxazole-dihydrofolate reductase and dihydropteroate synthase, respectively.
+The two drugs bind to the same enzyme targets as trimethoprim and sulfamethoxazole-dihydrofolate reductase and dihydropteroate synthase, respectively.

 Pyrimethamine has also been used in several trials to treat retinochoroiditis.